alex-bellon/wikipedia/README.md

 ## Philosophy
 - [Absurdism](https://en.wikipedia.org/wiki/Absurdism) - In philosophy, "the Absurd" refers to the conflict between the human tendency to seek inherent value and meaning in life and the human inability to find any in a purposeless, meaningless or chaotic and irrational universe.
+- [Dystheism](https://en.wikipedia.org/wiki/Dystheism) - the belief that a god is not wholly good and is possibly evil.
 - [Five-minute hypothesis](https://en.wikipedia.org/wiki/Omphalos_hypothesis#Five-minute_hypothesis) - a skeptical hypothesis put forth by the philosopher Bertrand Russell that proposes that the universe sprang into existence five minutes ago from nothing, with human memory and all other signs of history included.
+- [Gnosticism](https://en.wikipedia.org/wiki/Gnosticism) - a collection of religious ideas and systems that emphasised personal spiritual knowledge (gnosis) over the orthodox teachings, traditions, and authority of the church.
+Viewing material existence as flawed or evil, Gnostic cosmogony generally presents a distinction between a supreme, hidden God and a malevolent lesser divinity (sometimes associated with the Yahweh of the Old Testament) who is responsible for creating the material universe.
 - [Hanlon's Razor](https://en.wikipedia.org/wiki/Hanlon%27s_razor) - Never attribute to malice that which is adequately explained by stupidity
 - [Homunculus Argument](https://en.wikipedia.org/wiki/Homunculus_argument) - The homunculus argument is a fallacy arising most commonly in the theory of vision.
 One may explain human vision by noting that light from the outside world forms an image on the retinas in the eyes and something (or someone) in the brain looks at these images as if they are images on a movie screen.
 - [Last Thursdayism](https://en.wikipedia.org/wiki/Omphalos_hypothesis#Last_Thursdayism) - "the world might as well have been created last Thursday".
 - [Omphalos Hypothesis](https://en.wikipedia.org/wiki/Omphalos_hypothesis) - The omphalos hypothesis is one attempt to reconcile the scientific evidence that the universe is billions of years old with the Genesis creation narrative, which implies that the Earth is only a few thousand years old.
+- [Misotheism](https://en.wikipedia.org/wiki/Misotheism) - the "hatred of God" or "hatred of the gods"
 - [Russell's Teapot](https://en.wikipedia.org/wiki/Russell%27s_teapot) - an analogy to illustrate that the philosophic burden of proof lies upon a person making unfalsifiable claims, rather than shifting the burden of disproof to others.
 He wrote that if he were to assert, without offering proof, that a teapot, too small to be seen by telescopes, orbits the Sun somewhere in space between the Earth and Mars, he could not expect anyone to believe him solely because his assertion could not be proven wrong.
 - [Social Gadfly](https://en.wikipedia.org/wiki/Social_gadfly) -

 ## Puzzles/Thought Experiments
 - [Ant on a rubber rope](https://en.wikipedia.org/wiki/Ant_on_a_rubber_rope) - An ant starts to crawl along a taut rubber rope 1 km long at a speed of 1 cm per second (relative to the rubber it is crawling on).
 At the same time, the rope starts to stretch uniformly by 1 km per second, so that after 1 second it is 2  km long, after 2 seconds it is 3 km long, etc. Will the ant ever reach the end of the rope?
 - [Chicken or the egg](https://en.wikipedia.org/wiki/Chicken_or_the_egg) - The dilemma stems from the observation that all chickens hatch from eggs and all chicken eggs are laid by chickens.
 "Chicken-and-egg" is a metaphoric adjective describing situations where it is not clear which of two events should be considered the cause and which should be considered the effect, or to express a scenario of infinite regress, or to express the difficulty of sequencing actions where each seems to depend on others being done first.
+- [Hilbert's paradox of the Grand Hotel](https://en.wikipedia.org/wiki/Hilbert%27s_paradox_of_the_Grand_Hotel) - a thought experiment which illustrates a counterintuitive property of infinite sets.
+It is demonstrated that a fully occupied hotel with infinitely many rooms may still accommodate additional guests, even infinitely many of them, and this process may be repeated infinitely often.
 - [If a tree falls in a forest](https://en.wikipedia.org/wiki/If_a_tree_falls_in_a_forest) - a philosophical thought experiment that raises questions regarding observation and perception.
 - [Infinite Monkey Theorem](https://en.wikipedia.org/wiki/Infinite_monkey_theorem) - states that a monkey hitting keys at random on a typewriter keyboard for an infinite amount of time will almost surely type any given text, such as the complete works of William Shakespeare.
 - [Quantum suicide and immortality](https://en.wikipedia.org/wiki/Quantum_suicide_and_immortality) - a thought experiment in quantum mechanics and the philosophy of physics.
 Purportedly, it can falsify any interpretation of quantum mechanics other than the Everett many-worlds interpretation by means of a variation of the Schrödinger's cat thought experiment, from the cat's point of view.